prebid/prebid.github.io/dev-docs/activity-controls.md

 ## Overview

-There are many privacy regulations that Prebid publishers need to accomodate.
+There are many privacy regulations that Prebid publishers need to accommodate.
 Prebid supplies [modules](/dev-docs/faq.html#how-does-prebid-support-privacy-regulations) to help Publishers implement their legal policies, but there are scenarios where extra control is needed:

 * a Publisher's lawyers want to make a particular exception
 * a module hasn't been built for a regulation the Publisher needs to support